eurecom-s3/screaming_channels/README.md

 Please feel free to contact us ([Giovanni Camurati](mailto://camurati@eurecom.fr)) for any comment, issue, or question.

-If you wish to contribute, please follow this [Contribution Guideline](Contribution Guideline)
+If you wish to contribute, please have a look at the [Contribution Guideline](#Guideline) below.

-# Warning

-This repository contains a large number of traces, and may take a while to download.

 # Index